leandroquemel/banff/README.md

 # Quantitative Portfolio Optimization

-Quantitative Risk Management using cutting-edge technologies such as neural networks to conduct portfolio rebalancing.
+Attached Jupyter Notebook is a Quantitative Risk Model using cutting-edge technologies such as neural networks to conduct portfolio rebalancing.
-Below implementations can be found in the attached notebook.
 Techniques Applied to the Brazilian Market.

 ##### * Efficient Frontier using the Critical Line Algorithm (CLA)<br>

-##### * Computing shrinkage estimates of the covariance matrix - Ledoit, O. and Wolf, M. (2003)<br>
+##### * Computing shrinkage estimates of the covariance matrix  (Ledoit, O. and Wolf, M. - 2003)<br>

-##### * Portfolio weights are the training values for a neural network (Keras: The Python Deep Learning library)<br>
+##### * Optimal  Portfolio returns are the training values for a neural network (Keras: The Python Deep Learning library)<br>

 prerequisite: